Carbon nanotube supported catalyst: Catalyst supports and supported catalysts

 Catalysts are widely used in various chemical reactions.
 The activity, stability, selectivity, and regeneration ability are the most important properties to be considered in catalyst design.

 The catalyst supports can improve specific properties such as mechanical strength, distribution, stability, catalytical reactivity and selectivity of catalysts.
 The definition of the support is broad: the shape of support varies, including granular, powdered, colloidal, coprecipitated, extruded, pelleted, spherical, wires, honeycombs, and skeletal supports.
 Catalyst supports can be either inert or active in reactions.
 The ensemble of the catalyst and its support can be regarded as an entirety: supported catalyst.

 In pre-1940 publications, the supports were only considered as physical carriers on which the catalytic metal or oxide was disposed as broadly and uniformly as possible.
 But over the years, a better understanding of the cofunctioning of catalysts and their supports has been achieved.
 It was recognized that the support was actually a promoter in many cases.
 In Catalysis (Berkman et al. 1940), the difference between a promoter and a support is described as the difference in quantity: when the support exceeds the quantity of the catalyst, it is a support; otherwise it is a promoter.
 This view was more or less simplistic, but implied the recognition that even at this early year the support was a catalytic component in the broadly construed catalytic composition.

 An early purpose of the support was to obtain a solid granular material coated with catalytic component, providing a hard and stable structure to withstand disintegration under gas or liquid flows.
 Another purpose to load catalytical noble metal on supports is to dilute noble metals in a larger volume.
 Some supports act as a stabilizer to prevent lower-melting-point materials from agglomeration.
-Another use of the support was to serve as a reservoir for semimolten salts.
+Another use of the support was to serve as a reservoir for semi-molten salts.

 Many experiments about alumina were conducted at the early period, which helped people to realize that catalysts supported on different species of alumina have different catalytic properties.
 During the same time frame, it was noticed that the catalyst and the support were cooperating in some cases to produce two simultaneous and mutually beneficial reactions.
 This was called the dual-functioning catalyst and was observed in those hydrodenitrogenation, hydrodesulfurization, and reforming catalysts reactions.